 After a motor vehicle wreck, you might find that you have suffered from injuries.
 However, sometimes shock and adrenaline from the accident can mask your pain and other symptoms, keeping you from realizing that you were injured in the collision.
 Whether you feel pain and suspect you’re hurt, or if you feel fine directly after the wreck, you should get medical attention immediately so that you can be evaluated and screened for injuries.

 In general, the sooner you claim your injuries after a collision with another vehicle, the better.
-You don’t want to wait after you discover you have suffered from harm or other damages from an accident—you could end up waiting too long and no longer eligible to file a claim.
+You don’t want to wait after you discover you have suffered from harm or other damages from an accident—you could end up waiting too long and are no longer eligible to file a claim.
 You might be wondering if you have to wait a certain amount of time before claiming your injury after an accident.

 After a collision that injures you, and after being evaluated and diagnosed by a medical professional for those injuries, it’s never too soon to claim those damages.
 You don’t have to wait to report your injuries from an accident.
 In fact, when the police arrive on the scene, they could include your suspected injuries in their police report.